Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • stress management

-These factors work together to support metabolic health.
+These factors work together to support both hormone balance and metabolic health.

-To understand the full science behind weight reduction read:
+To understand the broader science behind sustainable weight reduction, read our Science-Based Weight Loss Guide.

 Supplements and Hormonal Balance

-Some supplements may support metabolism and hormonal balance.
+Some supplements may support metabolism and hormonal balance when used alongside a healthy lifestyle.

 Examples include: